CI (Continuous Integration)#

 e2e-test-megatron

-Core Megatron training tests covering dense, MoE, PPO, MTP, OPD, etc.
+Core Megatron training tests covering dense, MoE, PPO, MTP, OPD, async rollout, PD/Mooncake, and debug replay paths.

 run-ci-precision